 Kent County - Economic Development - Business Support

-Kent County’s Economic Development Office both leads and participates in activities designed to assist local and prospective businesses in achieving their company’s goals and objectives.
-The Economic Development Office strives to provide a centralized problem solving location for county, state, federal, and private resources designed to continually improve the county’s business climate and living and working environment.
+Kent County Economic Development both leads and participates in activities designed to assist local and prospective businesses in achieving their goals and objectives.
+Economic Development strives to provide a centralized problem solving location for county, state, federal, and private resources designed to continually improve the county’s business climate and living and working environment.

 The Kent County Chamber of Commerce (Ms. Loretta Lodge, Executive Director at 410-810-2968) works to promote and enhance the growing business climate in the county.